utahfmr/VULFI/README.md

 clang++ foo_instrument.bc -o foo_instrument
 ```

-The binary foo would executed the unmodified version of foo.cpp whereas the binary foo_instrument would excute the instrumented version of foo.cpp which would perform runtime fault injection.
+The binary foo would execute the unmodified version of foo.cpp whereas the binary foo_instrument would execute the instrumented version of foo.cpp which would perform runtime fault injection.

 **Please note that the instrumented version of the binary (in this case: foo_instrument) MUST NOT be executed from the terminal else you would get "segmentation fault" error.
 The instrumented binary expects certain configuration files which are automatically generated by a python script provided with the VULFI release.
 Therefore, the instrumented binary must always be executed using the python script as explained in the next step.**

 ##### Step 3: Execution.
-VULFI automates the fault injection processs mainly consisting of execution and result generation, using a python script that can be located at <vulfi dir>/master/scripts/driver.py.
-The python script provdes two modes of operation: "standalone" and "comparison" modes.
+VULFI automates the fault injection process mainly consisting of **execution** and **result generation** phases, using a python script that can be located at <vulfi dir>/master/scripts/driver.py.
+The python script provides two modes of operation: **standalone** and **comparison** modes.
 In standalone mode, only instrumented binary is needed (foo\_instrument) for execution.
-In comparison mode, we require both uninstrumented and instrumented binaries (foo and foo_instrument) for execution.
-At the end of the execution, result produced by both the binaries are compared to report a potential silent data corruption.
+In comparison mode, we require both uninstrumented and instrumented binaries (foo and foo\_instrument) for execution.
+At the end of the execution, result produced by both the binaries are compared to report a potential occurrence of silent data corruption.
 A detailed information (e.g., position of the flipped bit, targeted instruction, runtime value which is corrupted, etc.) about the fault injection is written to a CSV file.
-In case of multiple runs, the results from each execution is appended to the same CSV file.
-The commandline information of python script could be printed by running below command.
+In case of multiple runs, the results from each run is appended to the same CSV file.
+The command-line information of python script could be printed by running below command.

 ```
 python <vulfi dir>/main/driver.py --help